Interviews and assessment centres

 How employers use assessment centres

-Assessment centres make it easier for candidates to showcase a range of skills and competences than they would be able to demonstrate in an interview alone.
-Exercises and tasks are designed to mirror those needed in the job, so they are measuring you directly against the skills you would need to do the job well.
+Assessment centres make it easier for candidates to showcase a broader range of skills and competences than they would be able to demonstrate in an interview alone.
+Exercises and tasks are designed to mirror those needed on the job, so they are measuring you directly against the skills you would need to do the job well.
 This is why some employers feel they are a fairer way to select graduates than traditional interviews.

 You are not in direct competition with the other candidates – you are all being assessed against the employer’s criteria, not against each other.
 In fact, it’s important to show that you can work in a team and co-operate with others.